leschultz/data_extraction_LAMMPS/README.md

 General Documentation
 =====================

-Note: Python 2.7 and LAMMPS is required.
+Note: Python 3 and LAMMPS are required.
 User must be in the directories noted below for functionality or add the folder to environment variables.

 If initially cloned from a repository, run the setup.sh to create needed folders.

 ----------------------------

 1. Located in bash folder.
-To generate input files at a specified temperature in kelving, the following could be used:
+To generate input files, the following could be used (if invoked multiple times the same number of runs should be used):

 	bash input_file_generator.sh <number of runs> <number of atoms> <melting temperature> <time steps at melt> <time steps of quench> <time steps final hold> <list of final temperatures without units>
 	bash input_file_generator.sh 10 100 2000 1000000 33000000 36000000 900